JerrySM64/dotfiles/README.md

 nano options.nix
 ```
 ### Set your password
-By default, this comes with the user password set to "password".
-You can leave it at that, but it's an insecure password and I highly recommend to change it.
-Since it's a hashed password, you need to do that in a bit different way.
+By default, this comes with my password as the user password.
+Because you don't know my password, you need to change it.
 To do that, enter the following commands:

 ```bash
 mkpasswd -m sha-512 <YOUR-PASSWORD>